BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

 ## Static events

 Static events are events that will fire at the specified time of the day.
+It is possible to address multiple events with a `,` separated list.
 They are not tied to a specific player, so not all event types can be used as static.
 (Which player should receive a tag or objective?
 From which one should the items be taken?)
 Also, static events cannot have conditions defined (`event-conditions:` argument),